 The Fitbit Inspire is a slim, stylish and waterproof activity tracker that offers a great performance in the features it offers, while also offering numerous accessories to change the look.

-Its biggest problem is the Inspire HR, which offers significantly more features - and useful ones too - for only £20 more.
-The Inspire only offers basic tracking and basic sleep tracking - and while it does both well, £70 is a lot to pay for what is essentially a pretty pedometer.
+Its biggest problem is the Inspire HR, which offers significantly more features - and useful ones too - for only a little more.
+The Inspire only offers basic tracking and basic sleep tracking - and while it does both well, the £70 RRP is a lot to pay for what is essentially a pretty pedometer.
+Fortunately, deals have made this more affordable and opened this gap up a little more.

 We love the Sangria model of the Inspire and we really enjoyed wearing it for its comfort and subtlety, but we'd recommend spending the extra money for the Inspire HR to really get the most out of Fitbit's excellent platform and everything it offers.